Skip to content

 Materials

-In the most general case, the electric permittivity \(\varepsilon\) in Eq.
-(1) can be a spatially varying quantity, which can also depend on some additional physical properties, such as temperature.
+In the most general case, the electric permittivity \(\varepsilon\) in the governing equation can be a spatially varying quantity, which can also depend on additional physical properties, such as temperature.
 To define \(\varepsilon\) as a function of all these parameters we use a corresponding material.
 A material is represented by a set of functions that introduce \(\varepsilon\) as a function of various parameters in the form of analytic expressions, tabulated data, or external models.
 For more details, please refer to Electrostatics Material.

 To simplify the setup of the electric permittivity \(\varepsilon\) for the most common cases, we provide a set of predefined material functions, listed below: